Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 After updating, the app must be re-deployed.

-## Breaking change: Build fails after upgrading Altinn.App-nugets to version 1.0.62-alpha
+## Build fails after upgrading Altinn.App-nugets to version 1.0.62-alpha
 Introduced with issue: [#3820](https://github.com/Altinn/altinn-studio/issues/3820).

 The base class that every application inherits has been altered to allow for both data and task validation.